Privacy Notice for Generation New Era families

 We process your data to keep in contact with you, to ensure a representative sample and to understand who does and doesn’t take part, to carry out and share our research about the topics that you and your baby experience in your life and to keep a record of our contact with you:

-We apply to use your contact details, such as name and address, from birth and/or health records to invite you to take part in Generation New Era.
-We do not ask your permission for this in England, Wales and Scotland.
-In Northern Ireland, we have obtained permission from the Health and Social Care (HSC) Trusts to allow the HSC Business Services Organisation to send you a notification letter to give you the opportunity to opt out of your contact details being shared with the study’s fieldwork agency, Ipsos.
-If you agree to be part of the study, we will continue to use these details and the details you provide as part of the interview to keep in touch with you and to invite you to take part in surveys and activities that relate to the study.
+If you agree to be part of the study, we will continue to use the details you provide as part of the interview to keep in touch with you and to invite you to take part in surveys and activities that relate to the study.
 We apply to the NHS and/or other government agencies for up-to-date contact details and for notifications about participants who have left the UK or died.
 This will make sure that we do not contact these people about the study.
 Contact details are shared securely with organisations that provide services to us, including the survey agency who collect the data on our behalf, and other data controllers as part of our linked data programme.

 2. To ensure a representative sample and to understand who takes part

-We apply for some limited additional information about you and your baby from birth records and/or health records.
+We apply for some limited additional information about you and your baby from birth registration records and/or health records.
 This may contain details of your race and ethnicity.
 We do not ask your permission for this.
 We have approval from special committees for this, after a careful review of the information the study will hold, and to ensure that your data and privacy are protected.
 The information we receive is explained in detail in Table 1 below.
 We apply for this information so that we can ensure that the study is inclusive of groups who are less often included in longitudinal studies and representative of the UK.
 We will also apply for access to other information that will make sure the study represents the UK.

 3. To record that you were invited to take part in the study